Configuring bots

 Subscribing to policy lists

 which is a list of objects.
-Each object must contain room_id
+Each object must contain room_id, shortcode and

 For example, the event below will apply CME bans and Cat's Active Threats to protected rooms, as well as watch matrix.org's lists without applying them to rooms (i.e. the bot will send messages when the list adds policies, but won't take action based on those).